esthercordova/game-project-client/README.md

 -   I as a user want to be able to try the game without having to log in first.
 -   When I sign in, I want my game statistics be saved.
 -   I as a user want to have a nice design of the game so that I can enjoy using the game more.
--   As a consumer of a tictactoe game I want the game to respect all common rules.
+-   As a consumer of a Tic Tac Toe game I want the game to respect all common rules.
 -   As a user I want to be able to log out at any time.
 -   During the game I want to see whose turn it is.